All about cash deposit balance.

 In the first instance, the employer will periodically deposit some buffer amount in the cash deposit account.
 So, the cash deposit account maintained with the insurer will bear a credit balance.

 However, such accounts are non-interest-bearing accounts.
 Hence, the employer does not receive interest on the funds lying with the insurer.
 Whenever a new employee joins, the insurance policy is purchased via endorsement.
 The premium amount gets debited from the cash deposit account after such endorsement.
-However, the health risk of the employee is covered from the first day of his or her joining.
+However, the employee’s health risk is covered from the first day of joining.

 On the other hand, if an employee leaves the organization, the paid premium gets refunded to the cash deposit account.
 Hence, the motive of a cash deposit account is to hold a buffer amount as cash.